 The Company plans to expand the soil grid over areas where anomalies lie open ended, both to the west and the south, towards the Saroma prospect.
-In 2023, focussed CSAMT and gravity surveys are planned to cover the new anomalous zones to add additional information on the geometry of alteration and structure to support drill targeting in 2024.
+Focussed CSAMT and gravity surveys are planned to cover the new anomalous zones to add additional information on the geometry of alteration and structure to support drill targeting in 2024.